nataliepopescu/oopsla21-artifact/README.md

 - `<filename>` names for each experiment are listed in the following subsections.

+Once the generated PDFs have been copied over to `<local_dest>`, reviewers can view them using their favorite PDF viewer.

 In general, the figures and tables produced here are analogous to the figures and tables presented in the paper, but we describe how to interpret results in more detail below.